Napoleon Hill: Failed business ventures and charges of fraud

 Hill relocated to Mobile, Alabama, in 1907 and co-founded the Acree-Hill Lumber Company.
-In October 1908, the Pensacola Journal reported that the company was facing bankruptcy proceedings and charges of mail fraud for purchasing lumber from outside Mobile, from other counties in Alabama and Florida, and selling it below cost, thereby failing to generate a return.
+In October 1908, the Pensacola Journal reported that the company was facing bankruptcy proceedings and charges of mail fraud for purchasing lumber on credit from outside Mobile, from other counties in Alabama and Florida, and selling it below cost, and failing to pay back the loan.

-His wife Edith filed for divorce in 1908, at the proceedings Hill's friends and business partners testified to his affairs with prostitutes.

-It is sometime in 1908 that Hill claims his pivotal conversation with Andrew Carnegie happened, however there is no record of the two meeting and he spent much of the year on the run from the authorities.
+His wife Edith filed for divorce in 1908; at the proceedings Hill's friends and business partners testified to his affairs with prostitutes.
+It is sometime in 1908 that Hill claims his pivotal conversation with Andrew Carnegie happened; however, the existence of such a meeting is a point of contention amongst Hill biographers.